-I had a most enjoyable phone call the other day from Joy, a prospective client.
+I had a frank and enjoyable exchange of email messages the other day from Joy, a prospective client.
 She said “we hope we’re ready to meet with you, but we’re not sure, because we keep disagreeing on things.”
 I called her back and told her what I’m about to tell you.

 As you know by now, my work is focused on couples who are able to be reasonably cooperative.
 That means that if you and your spouse know you need to divorce and are able to be reasonably cooperative, I’m a good choice for you.
 If that’s not the case, you wouldn’t want to waste your hard-earned money on me.
 You may not believe this, but I really don’t want you to use me if I’m not right for you.
 That’s why I included theUncontested Divorce Quiz and put it here on Divorceinfo.com.
 I developed it several years ago, and it’s (still) quite accurate at gauging whether you should use me for your divorce.